 The City continues to work with the Sanford Homeless Task Force to find an adequate facility to accommodate a "Day Center" for the chronic homeless.
-The Sanford Pollice Department has a partnership with Recovery House of Central Florida for ten beds in the new facility for the recovering addicts target population.
+The Sanford Police Department has a partnership with Recovery House of Central Florida for ten beds for the recovering addicts target population.